Please use the quick links below to navigate to a specific topic:

 Noise exposure can be quantified using measurements and modeling.
 Measuring sound levels will accurately tell us:

 Given the large amount of local and transient flight activity in the Chicago metropolitan area, some exposure to aircraft noise is inevitable.
-However, the governmental and business stakeholders at O’Hare International Airport are working hard to minimize aircraft noise exposure as much as possible while still serving the needs of the region.
+However, the governmental and business stakeholders at Chicago O’Hare International Airport are committed to minimize aircraft noise exposure as much as possible while still serving the needs of the region.

 There are existing policies in place that reduce noise exposure.
 For example: